yogendranyadav/USA_In_Olympics/README.md

 individual athlete competing in an individual Olympic event (athlete-events).
 The columns are ID, Name, Sex, Age , Height, Weight, Team, NOC, Games, Year, Season, City, Sport, Event and Medal.
      - The file noc_regions.csv contains 230 rows and 3 columns.
-The
+The columns are NOC (National Olympic Committee 3 letter code),Country name and Notes.